Chemistry and Petroleum Industry Overview

 Applicants will be required to show a proficiency in English.
 An IELTS score of 6.0, with no element below 5.5, is proof of this.

 English Language and Mathematics at grade C/level 4 or above (or equivalent).
 You must fulfil our GCSE entry requirements as well as one of the requirements listed below.

 UCAS tariff points

-112 - 120 points including Mathematics at grade C and a numerate science at grade C. A pass in the practical element of science A levels must be achieved.
+112-120 UCAS points, to include a grade C in Mathematics and a numerate science.
+A pass in the practical element of science A-Levels must be achieved.

 BTEC National Diploma

 DMM from Engineering or Science subjects, must include Distinctions in Mathematics modules

 Pass with 112-120 UCAS points from a QAA-approved Engineering course; including 60 credits overall with a minimum of 45 credits at level 3 and Distinctions in numerate modules

 112-120 UCAS points to include Mathematics and Physics or Design Technology, grade C for Advanced Higher level or grade A at Higher level

 112-120 UCAS points to include Higher Level Mathematics and Physics